 Air flow: This is determined by the dimension of the duct used as well as the positioning of internal dampers.
 Various dimensions are used to force air into specific sections of the home.
 If the wrong dimension of duct used, it can affect the noise level, efficiency level and work load of the equipment.

 Location: Tight spots and tricky attics require FlexDuct capability.
 Installers have the capability to follow a home’s angles and work around its obstacles.

 Environment: Flexible duct with a value of R8 can withstand greater temperature swings and protect the temperature of the conditioned air inside the duct.

 This type of ductwork is made from a thin sheet metal, typically sealed and encased in insulation with a value of R4, R6 or R8.
 This type of duct is best used in homes with basements instead of attics and when exposed or rooftop duct is required.

 Air flow: The air-facing side of the duct is made of smooth material, giving the tube very efficient air flow.
 The joints of the ductwork are usually sealed and taped, all but eliminating leaks.

 Location: Ducts made of sheet metal do best in basements or rooftops as they are more durable and resistant to collapse or pests.

 Environment: Rigid sheet metal duct stands up to outdoor weather.
 When incorporating exposed duct as a design feature, rigid duct is the only way to go.

-If you have any question about what ductwork would best support your equipment, ask an HVAC professional.
+If you have any question about what ductwork would be the best support for your equipment, ask one of our Southern California HVAC professional.
 The Comfort Advisors at Burgeson’s are available to answer your questions by phone or email.